Exios66/jack-burleson-LJM/README.md

 - Big data analysis of neuroimaging datasets
 - Predictive modeling of psychological phenomena
 - Data visualization of complex neural and behavioral patterns

-## Projects

-Here are some of my key projects that showcase the intersection of my interests:

-1. **[Project Name]**: A neural network model for predicting treatment outcomes in mental health.
-2. **[Project Name]**: An NLP-based system for automated analysis of therapy sessions.
-3. **[Project Name]**: A brain-computer interface for assisting locked-in patients with communication.

-[Add more projects as needed]

 ## Skills